TPODAvia/PX4-Autonomous-Vehicle/docs/InstallRPI.md

-# Install software for the computer
+# Install Ubuntu 20.04 Server for the companion computer

-## Build from Raspberry Pi image
+## Build from our Raspberry Pi images

 There are several 2 ways to build raspberry pi system.
 Easiest of courece is to download the image that we are provided.